Candida auris

 Wisconsin data

 The first case of C. auris was identified in Wisconsin in early 2022.
 C. auris became a reportable condition in Wisconsin in July 2022.
+Data on C. auris before 2022 are based on voluntary submission of isolates by clinical laboratories to the WSLH.
 Cases have been detected in the Southern, Southeastern, and Northeastern regions of the state.

 C. auris cases* by year, 2019–2024**